vlang/v/doc/docs.md

 V can be used as an alternative to Bash to write deployment scripts, build scripts, etc.

-The advantage of using V for this is the simplicity and predictability of the language, and cross-platform support.
+The advantage of using V for this is the simplicity and predictability of the language and cross-platform support.
 "V scripts" run on Unix-like systems as well as on Windows.

 Use .vsh file extension.
 It will make all functions in the `os` module global (so that you can use `ls()` instead of `os.ls()`, for example).